 Soccer-Below-strength Man United move into Europa League last eight

+Having been virtually assured of progress after a 5-0 win at LASK in March, United manager Ole Gunnar Solskjaer fielded a below-strength side at Old Trafford and they looked completely at sea for an hour.
+Solskjaer said the fringe players needed a run out to stay in shape for United's trip to Germany, where the latter stages of the competition will be played in a mini-tournament, as his side aim to end the season on a high note.

+"We learned that the players need to play to keep that sharpness," the Norwegian told BT Sport.
+"Some of these lads haven't played for a while and it showed.
+Some haven't played since lockdown.
+For me, it was good exercise.
+It's job done, minutes under the belt and on to (face) Copenhagen."

-Defender Andres Andrade hit the crossbar for the visitors in the 10th minute and Husein Balic fired just wide from the ensuing scramble before striker Marko Raguz twice came close in a one-sided first half.
+United found themselves under pressure early on as LASK defender Andres Andrade hit the bar in the 10th minute and Husein Balic fired just wide from the ensuing scramble before striker Marko Raguz twice came close in a one-sided first half.
 LASK took a deserved lead when United half-cleared a corner and Wiesinger gave home goalkeeper Sergio Romero no chance with a screaming first-time shot from 25 metres into the top corner.

 Falling behind finally spurred United into action and Lingard equalised after a defence-splitting pass by Juan Mata left him with time and space to steer his shot past goalkeeper Alexander Schlager.
 Late substitute Martial completed United's comeback on the night in the 88th minute when his close-range shot trickled over the line after squeezing through Schlager's legs.

 Romero spared United more blushes when he kept out a Raguz back-heel from two metres with a superb reflex save deep into stoppage time.
-The last eight will be played as a mini-tournament in four German cities, with the final set for Aug.
+The last eight will be played in four German cities as part of the mini-tournament, with the final on Aug.
 21 in Cologne.
-(Writing by Zoran Milosavljevic; Editing by Ken Ferris)

 ALSO READ